 The combination edger, at 18 pounds, is just a fraction of the size of a push edger, at a weight of 50 to 70 pounds. ?We know we need to fill the needs and demands of the customer, and to continue to find ways to make things work more efficiently,?
 Navroth says.

 Kujawa agrees with the need to continue improving the equipment that is available, but he also cautions not to compromise the performance by focusing too strongly on improving convenience.
 Since power hand tools, in the grand scheme of the business, are not expensive investments, he says, trying to cut costs isn?t necessarily the way to make improvements.
+The focus should be primarily on what he considers the three ?essential? pieces of small power tools required in the landscaping business.

 According to Kujawa, the top spot belongs to the string line trimmer. ?It?s the most necessary of all hand-held power tools because of the amount of time it saves, and the finished look it gives the property.
 He remembers when it was introduced, and calls that revolutionary; but today, he says, the line trimmer is more reliable, and a necessity for contractors to achieve the look the customers want, quickly.